avine/formation-angular-base/doc/course/public/04_testing.md

 - `TestBed.createComponent` helps you create the component being tested
   - The `fixture` gives you access to the **component instance** and its **template in the DOM**
-  - You must wait until the fixture is stable before verifying assertions
+  - You must wait until the fixture is stable before verifying DOM related assertions

 ```ts
 import { ComponentFixture, TestBed } from '@angular/core/testing';